AlexJaen/alexjaen.github.io/_posts/2023-06-13-pg-play-writeup-OnSystemShellDredd.md

 ![](/assets/images/linux.png)

-This blog post is a writeup of the Lampiao machine from Proving grounds play.
+This blog post is a writeup of the OnSystemShellDredd machine from Proving grounds play.

 ### Summary
 ------------------